algorandfoundation/algokit-cli/docs/tutorials/algokit-template.md

 This would prompt the user for the project name, and the input can then be used in the template using the Jinja syntax `{{ project_name }}`.

 #### Default Behaviors
-When creating an AlgoKit template, there are a few default behaviors that you can include to improve the development experience:
+When creating an AlgoKit template, there are a few default behaviors that you can expect to be provided by algokit-cli itself without introducing any extra code to your templates:

-- **Git**: If Git is installed on the user's system and the user's working directory is a Git repository, Copier will commit the newly created project as a new commit in the repository.
+- **Git**: If Git is installed on the user's system and the user's working directory is a Git repository, AlgoKit CLI will commit the newly created project as a new commit in the repository.
 This feature helps to maintain a clean version history for the project.
 If you wish to add a specific commit message for this action, you can specify a `commit_message` in the `_commit` option in your `copier.yaml` file.

-- **VSCode**: If the user has Visual Studio Code (VSCode) installed and the path to VSCode is added to their system's PATH, Copier can automatically open the newly created project in a new VSCode window.
-This is triggered by adding `vscode: true` in your `copier.yam` file.
+- **VSCode**: If the user has Visual Studio Code (VSCode) installed and the path to VSCode is added to their system's PATH, AlgoKit CLI will automatically open the newly created VSCode window unless user provides specific flags into the init command.

-- **Bootstrap**: As previously mentioned, AlgoKit templates can include a bootstrap script that is automatically run after the project is initialized.
-This script can perform various setup tasks like installing dependencies or setting up databases.
-By default, if a `bootstrap` task is defined in the `copier.yaml`, it will be executed unless the user opts out during the prompt.
+- **Bootstrap**: AlgoKit CLI is equipped to execute a bootstrap script after a project has been initialized.
+This script, included in AlgoKit templates, can be automatically run to perform various setup tasks, such as installing dependencies or setting up databases.
+This is managed by AlgoKit CLI and not within the user-created codebase.
+By default, if a `bootstrap` task is defined in the `copier.yaml`, AlgoKit CLI will execute it, unless the user opts out during the prompt.

 By combining predefined Copier answers with these default behaviors, you can create a smooth, efficient, and intuitive initialization experience for the users of your template.
 ## Recommendations